Designing Single-Function Therapeutics

 Diffusion is caused by the tendency of small particles in a gas or liquid medium to “walk” randomly.
 Objects in a medium are constantly being impacted on all sides by molecules.
 The smaller the object, the greater the likelihood that random differences in the number of molecules hitting the object from different directions will result in a measurable net force on one side of the object.
 For objects at the low end of the nano range, such a net force in a given direction, if greater than the inertia of the object, will cause the object to “jump” in that direction.
 The direction of the net force is constantly changing so the direction of the object’s movement keeps changing too, resulting in the “random walk” that defines Brownian Motion.

 The infusion of a drug into the body creates an elevated concentration at the point of infusion, followed by diffusion of the drug – via the random walk of the drug molecules – throughout circulation and into various tissue microenvironments.
-You can think of drug diffusion as a positive gradient, i.e. the drug migrates from areas of higher concentration to lower concentration throughout the body.
+Drugs migrate from areas of higher concentration to lower concentration throughout the body.

 NaNots behave differently than drugs.
 Upon infusion, they drift “advectively” (i.e. with circulation).
 Their targets – which are many orders of magnitude smaller than the NaNots themselves – are constantly diffusing throughout circulation.
 The smaller the target the faster diffusion acts; the cell signals and/or inhibitors that NaNots target are only a few nanometers across and begin colliding with NaNots within seconds of NaNot infusion.

-As NaNots capture their selected targets, they reduce concentration of that target wherever the NaNots happen to be in circulation, leading to a systemic drop in target concentration by 80% or more in just 10-20 minutes.
-Lowering target concentration in circulation creates a negative diffusion gradient that pulls target from whichever microenvironments have elevated concentrations.
+As NaNots capture their selected targets, they reduce concentration of that target wherever the NaNots happen to be in circulation, leading to a significant (up to 99%) drop in target concentration in less than five minutes.
+Lowering target concentration in circulation creates a “diffusion sink” that induces migration of targets away from those microenvironments where target levels are elevated.

 One of the advantages of NaNots versus drugs is that they don’t need to contact diseased tissue directly to be therapeutic.
 NaNots can reduce the concentration of pathogenic targets in virtually any microenvironment without the NaNots themselves ever leaving circulation.
 For example, NaNots designed to scavenge soluble tumor-generated immune inhibitors from circulation will induce a net migration of these inhibitors from the tumor microenvironment, leading to immune-mediated tumor destruction – without drugs or immune stimulation of any kind.
-Likewise, NaNots can pull specific soluble targets from the brain without crossing the blood brain barrier.
+Likewise, NaNots can induce pathogenic targets to flow out of the brain without the NaNots themselves crossing the blood brain barrier.

 The vast majority of prior nano-medical therapies have failed because their tissue targeting strategies failed for one reason or another.
 Eliminating tissue targeting entirely and relying instead on the modulation of circulating target gradients – which we’ve already demonstrated in vitro and in vivo – greatly increases the likelihood that NaNots will prove clinically effective.